greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container.html.md

 **Note:** The PL/Container open source module contains dockerfiles to build Docker images that can be used with PL/Container.
 You can build a Docker image to run PL/Python UDFs and a Docker image to run PL/R UDFs.
 See the dockerfiles in the GitHub repository at [https://github.com/greenplum-db/plcontainer](https://github.com/greenplum-db/plcontainer).

 -   Download the files that contain the Docker images from the [VMware Tanzu Network](https://network.pivotal.io).
-For example, for Greenplum 6.5, click on "PL/Container Docker Image for Python 2.1.1" which downloads **plcontainer-python-image-2.1.1-gp6.tar.gz** with Python 2.7.12 and the *Python Data Science Module Package*.
+For example, for Greenplum 6.22, click on "PL/Container Image for Python 2.2.0" which downloads **plcontainer-python3-image-2.2.0-gp6.tar.gz** with Python 3.9 and the *Python 3.9 Data Science Module Package*.

     If you require different images from the ones provided by Tanzu Greenplum, you can create custom Docker images, install the image and add the image to the PL/ Container configuration.